Manyagoel14/Vector_Space_Model/README.md

 ## Novelity Features

- - Soundex matching for spelling variations.
  - Recency-based ranking to prioritize recent documents.
  - Contextual snippet generation with highlighted query terms.
+ - Formatting done for readable output.
+Displayed the timestamp of when the file was created, and the relevant scores.

 ## Contributers